appbaseio/reactive-manual/content/docs/list-components/SingleDropdownList.md

     An optional label to display for the component in the global selected filters view.
 This is only applicable if `showFilter` is enabled.
 Default value used here is `componentId`.
 - **URLParams** `Boolean` [optional]
     enable creating a URL query string parameter based on the selected value of the list.
 This is useful for sharing URLs with the component state.
 Defaults to `false`.
+- **showLoadMore** `Boolean` [optional]
+    defaults to `false` and works only with elasticsearch >= 6 since it uses [composite aggregations](https://www.elastic.co/guide/en/elasticsearch/reference/current/search-aggregations-bucket-composite-aggregation.html).
+This adds a "Load More" button to load the aggs on demand combined with the `size` prop.
+Composite aggregations are in beta and this is an experimental API which might change in a future release.

 ## Demo